-Tramping needs plenty of time.
+Tramping takes time.
 A trip lasting a week or more can be referred to as an ‘epic’ if it is difficult, dangerous, or requires endurance.
 Traditionally Christmas and Easter offered the chance of extended trips.
 North Islanders have for decades used the term ‘Christmas trip’ for a South Island sojourn of 10–16 days (using statutory holidays and annual leave).
-With flexible work patterns, and many jobs offering more annual leave, in the 2000s people can make longer trips at any time of the year.
+With flexible work patterns and more annual leave, people can now make longer trips at any time of the year.

 Flood the Wilkin, damn the Rees,

 Spending time in the bush offers a counterpoint to everyday urban life, and an escape from work, phones, and emails.
 Seeing new landscapes or revisiting old haunts is revitalising, and for some it is a spiritual or philosophical experience.
 Trampers return better able to deal with the world and its worries, which seem trivial where the preoccupations are primary – food, shelter and warmth.
 For those interested in the landscape and natural history, tramping is the only way to see vast swathes of New Zealand’s backcountry.